NatashaPredov/Project-3/README.md

   Day Trading

 - If you buy and sell (or sell and buy) a security within the same day, you are day trading.
 - Day traders leverage fluctuations in an asset's daily price with a goal of turning a profit.

  Week Trading
 - If you buy and sell (or sell and buy) a security within a week or two, you are week trading.
 - Week traders leverage fluctuations in an asset's price over several days with a goal of turning a profit.

 # Process
+## Step 1: Feature Engineering

+## Step 2: Modelling
-Model 1: Machine Learning
+### Model 1: Machine Learning

-Model 2: Neural Networks
+### Model 2: Neural Networks

-Model 3:
+### Model 3: Moving Average

 # Findings and Outcomes

 # Next Steps